rocketby/RedHiveSelenide/README.md

 ### Hi there! :rocket:

 ### This project contains automated tests of Web Site: https://redhivegames.com/en
-#### Tutorial articles for 3D MOBA game Overprime, bunch of builds for every hero with description.
+#### :space_invader: Tutorial articles for 3D MOBA game Overprime, bunch of builds for every hero with description.

 #### List of automated tests: